harshalself/chatverse-frontend/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-# AgentFlow UI
+# ChatVerse

 ---

 ## 🚀 Overview

-AgentFlow UI is a feature-rich, production-ready platform for managing AI agents, their data sources, and workflows.
+ChatVerse is a feature-rich, production-ready platform for managing AI chatbots, their data sources, and workflows.
 It is designed for extensibility, maintainability, and a seamless developer experience.

 **Key Features:**

 - **Authentication**: Secure sign in/sign up, protected routes, persistent sessions
-- **Agent Management**: Create, configure, and deploy AI agents
+- **Chatbot Management**: Create, configure, and deploy AI chatbots
 - **Data Sources**: Modular support for file, text, website, database, and Q&A sources
 - **File Uploads**: Efficient, scalable file uploads using `multipart/form-data`
 - **Responsive UI**: Mobile-first, accessible, and visually appealing